-Employer: See source of funds under Old Age, Disability, and Survivors, above.
+Employer: See source of funds under Sickness and Maternity.
 Employers may finance supplementary benefits out of their own budgets.

 Government: Federal and local government budgets subsidize the cost of benefits.
-Republics and local governments may finance supplementary benefits out of their own budgets.
+Regional and local governments may finance supplementary benefits out of their own budgets.

-Child allowances: Payable to families with income below the locally determined minimum subsistence level.
+Child allowances: Paid to families with income below the locally determined minimum subsistence level.
 The child must reside in the household.